So very beautiful! It spread around my porch!

 Virginia Creeper, Parthenocissus Quinquefolia is a Sprawling Deciduous Climber Suitable for Ground Cover

 Preferring partial to full sun, the creeper will flower around June or July with green sprouts.
-The leaf structure is not singular- known as palmately compound leaves, the growing pattern spreads tiny leaves, or leaflets, that radiate from the center like a star, similar to fingers sprouting from the middle of the palm.
+The leaf structure is not singular- its growing pattern spreads tiny leaves, or leaflets, that radiate from the center like a star, similar to fingers sprouting from the middle of the palm.
 Highly valued as an ornamental plant for sheer growth capacity, the leaves of the creeper change colors with the seasons, turning a vibrant orange, crimson shade with the onset of colder temperatures and fall weather.
 Suitable for placement as full ground cover or issues such as coastal exposure or erosion control, the creeper thrives in full to partial sun and can also produce berries.
-Small flowers produced mature into tiny dark berries, an excellent food resource for visiting birds who often rely on the Virginia creeper and regularly frequent the vine looking for berries.
+Small flowers produce mature into tiny dark berries, an excellent food resource for visiting birds who often rely on the Virginia creeper and regularly frequent the vine looking for berries.

 Virginia Creeper, Parthenocissus Quinquefolia is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping